What Are the Applications of Nanomedicine?

 Metal nanoparticles are structures that are made of a metal core that is covered by inorganic or organic materials.
 Metal elements that are used in the production of metal nanoparticles include gold, aluminum, iron, silica, silver, copper, zinc, manganese, nickel, cerium, and titanium [3].

-Nanocrystals have been used in drugs delivery to improve the dissolution properties of poorly soluble drug materials [4].
+Nanocrystals have been used in drug delivery to improve the dissolution properties of poorly soluble drug materials [4].

 Nanosuspensions are solid drug nanoparticles that are suspended in an aqueous vehicle to facilitate their water solubility and stability.
 These solid drugs may have poor aqueous solubility which affects their therapeutic efficacy and increases their toxicity [5].